“Bird”

 Today we have one of my favorite artists and a truly talented individual…

-Morris is said to have been inspired to create this piece after Italian woven silks from the 16th and 17th centuries.
+It is believed that Morris’s inspiration for this piece came from Italian woven silks from the sixteenth and seventeenth centuries.
 He had seen them on display at the South Kensington Museum, which was later renamed to the Victoria and Albert Museum.

 Morris preferred to use more archaic and less automated techniques for production.
 His company, Morris & Co., created these tapestries on hand-driven jacquard looms.
 The result was a double-weave woolen tapestry rich in color and uniform in design.